sielerjm/Sieler2024__ZF_Temperature_Parasite/README.md

 To reproduce the analysis and generate the manuscript figures and tables, you have two options:

+**Note:** The complete analysis pipeline is documented in `starting_doc.Rmd`.
+This R Markdown file contains all the code needed to either run the full analysis from scratch or load pre-computed results.
+You can open this file in RStudio to interactively run the analysis.

 ### Option 1: Run Full Analysis from Scratch
 This will run all analyses post-DADA2 processing (may take several minutes).
 In R: